metrorailings/OwlBlog/content/posts/2022-week-7-insights.md

 ## Seahawks @ Chargers

-Marquise Goodwin may be yet another additional weapon for the Seahawks.
+Marquise Goodwin may be yet another additional weapon for the Seahawks, though it helps when Geno Smith's making beautiful passes to him.